splitbrain/TheCashster/README.md

 ## Google Sheets

 The moment you save your first expense, TheCashster will create a new [Google Sheets](https://docs.google.com/spreadsheets/) spreadsheet for you.
 Your installation is then associated with this spreadsheet and all expenses will be logged to it.

 Because the spreadsheet is identified by an internal ID you're free to rename or move it.
 You can also edit the formatting, rename the column headers or add additional sheets.
 You can safely remove rows if you accidentally tracked a wrong expense.

 You should however not change the order of the columns and you have to keep in mind that data is tracked on the very first sheet of the document.

-There is currently no way to associate TheBankster with an existing spreadshee.
+There is currently no way to associate TheBankster with an existing spreadsheet.
 This means whenever you reinstall the app it will create a new spreadsheet and there is no way to have the app on two devices track to the same spreadsheet.
 Support for that might come later.

 ## License